-Domains and memory.
-The issue of domain specificity returns us to one of earlier themes: Does memory organization depend on the meaning?
-We've seen that early research on semantic memory was problematic in this respect, since many of the findings that investigators used to support meaning-based organization had alternative explanations.
+The issue of domain specificity returns us to one of earlier themes: Does memory organization depend on meaning?
+We have seen that early research on semantic memory was problematic in this respect, since many of the findings that investigators used to support meaning-based

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. organization had alternative explanations.
 General-purpose decision processes could produce the same pattern of results, even if the information they operated on was haphazardly organized.
-Of course, in those olden days, semantic memory was supposed to be a hierarchically organized network like that in Figure 1; the network clustered concepts through shared superordinates and properties but was otherwise undifferentiated.
-Modularity and domain specificity offer a new take on semantic-based memory structure-a partition of memory space into distinct theoretical domains.
+Of course, in those olden days, semantic memory was supposed to be a hierarchically organized network like that in Figure 11.1; the network clustered concepts through shared superordinates and properties but was otherwise undifferentiated.
+Modularity and domain specificity offer a new interpretation of semantic-based memory structure-a partition of memory space into distinct theoretical domains.
 Can large-scale theories like these support memory organization in a more adequate fashion than homogeneous networks?

-One difficulty in merging domain specificity with memory structure is that domain theories don't taxonomize categories, they taxonomize assumptions.
+One difficulty in merging domain specificity with memory structure is that domain theories do not taxonomize categories; they taxonomize assumptions.
 What differentiates domains is the set of assumptions or warrants they make available for thinking and reasoning (see Toulmin, 1958, for one such theory), and this means that a particular category of objects usually falls in more than one domain.
 To put it another way, domain-specific theories are "stances" (Dennett, 1971) or "construals" (Keil, 1995) that overlap in their instances.
 Take the case of people.
 The naive psychology domain treats people as having beliefs and goals that lend themselves to predictions about actions (e.g., Leslie, 1987; Wellman, 1990).
-The naive physics domain treats people as having properties like mass and velocity that warrant predictions about support and motion (e.g., McCloskey, 1983; Clement, 1983).
-The naive law-school domain treats people as having properties, such as social rights and responsibilities, that lead to predictions about obedience or deviance (e.g., Fiddick, Cosmides, & Tooby, 2000).
+The naive physics domain treats people as having properties like mass and velocity that warrant predictions about support and motion (e.g., Clement, 1983; McCloskey, 1983).
+The naive lawschool domain treats people as having properties, such as social rights and responsibilities, that lead to predictions about obedience or deviance (e.g., Fiddick, Cosmides, & Tooby, 2000).
 The naive biology domain (at least in the Western adult version) treats people as having properties like growth and self-animation that lead to expectations about behavior and development.
 In short, each ordinary category may belong to many domains.